abdul304m/Linux_Shell_Scripting-Control-Flows-/README.md

  ![elif](./New-pic-10/5.elif.png)

  in this script, you are telling the system to print outcome as positive if the number is greater than 3.
-Again if that condition is not met and the number is less than 3, it print it as nagetive.
+Again if that condition is not met and the number is less than 3, it print it as negetive.

  ## Loops :
  Loops are programming language that let you run the same set of command multiple times automatically.
-Assuming you want to send a message to five people, instaed of you to send it one by one , you could now use loops to write a single set of instruction that can be executed as many as needed.
+Assuming you want to send a message to five people, instead of you to send it one by one , you could now use loops to write a single set of instruction that can be executed as many as needed.
  In Bash scripting, there are three types of loops commonly use to repeat a set of command multiple times.
 These are ; 1.for loop, 2.while loop and 3.untill loop.

  ## For loop: